theantichris/Simple-Plugin-Framework/README.md

 The View class makes it simpler to display output from your plugin.

-It allows you to take the code that displays the output and gives it its own file (the view).
-The view is separated from your logic keeping your code cleaner, easier to read, and easier to manage.
+It allows you to take the code responsible for displaying the output and put it in its own (the view file).
+The view file is separated from your logic keeping your code cleaner, easier to read, and easier to manage.

 Create a directory in your project to hold all your view files is a good practice.